This post may contain affiliate links. Read the full disclosure here.

 - Moisten well-draining potting mix and fill 3/4 to the top of your hanging planter.

 - When growing from seed, keep the soil moist.

 - Avoid direct sun until plants are growing well.

 - Water young plants regularly.
 Always feed into moist soil.

 - Gradually acclimate all plants to a full sun atmosphere, if needed.

 - Hanging baskets can also spend time outside to become lush and beautiful and decorate the indoors part-time, if you’d prefer!

-Where to Buy Best Easy Indoor Hanging Plants
+Where Do You Buy Best Easy Indoor Hanging Houseplants?

 Amazon, Etsy, or your local nursery or plant boutique.